-Both these radar devices include elevation settings so players can easily calculate the distances they achieve at sea level into what yardage they will create at any particular elevation.
+Both these radar devices include altitude settings so players can easily calculate the distances they achieve at sea level into what yardage they will create at any particular elevation.

 Each players launch angle and the spin they create will also factor into this equation so having THEIR numbers versus using a general math conversion like “10% more” makes the radar work more exact.